 Good habits like a healthy diet and regular exercise are crucial for keeping your blood-cholesterol level low.
 But some of the process may be beyond your control.
 Genetics can play a role in cholesterol level, and so does aging: Our bodies produce more of the artery-clogging stuff as we mature.
 Your total cholesterol level should be less than 200 milligrams per deciliter (mg/dL), with an LDL level of less than 100 mg/dL and an HDL level of 60 mg/dL or higher.

-Recommendation: Experts recommend getting a cholesterol check every five years; older adults may need it done more frequently.
+The Remedy Rx: Experts recommend getting a cholesterol check every five years; older adults may need it done more frequently.
 To keep your "bad" cholesterol level down, eat a diet low in saturated fat, avoid trans fats, exercise regularly and maintain a healthy weight.